edvinv/named-js-regexp/README.md

 ### NOTES
 - Group name should start with '\_$a-zA-Z' and can contain only '\_$a-zA-Z0-9'.
-- Backreference should point to already defined named group, otherwise error is thrown.
+- Named backreference should refer to already defined named group, otherwise error is thrown.
+- Named backreference and named replacement should not refer to duplicated named group, otherwise error is thrown.

 ### LICENCE
 MIT